Applying for Membership

 Required Training Equipment

 • Aikijutsu: New members of the aikikai need only a judo-style uniform and a pair of zori (Japanese sandals), both of which are available through the dojo for a total of $100 to $125, depending on size.
-Slightly used zori are often available at the dojo for $15 – $25.
+Eventually, a bokken (wooden sword) will be required — those used for aikijutsu cost about $50.

 Itten Dojo regularly hosts senior instructors to present seminars for our members (and sometimes outside guests).
 When we schedule one of these events, attendees of the training may be asked to contribute a fee — usually about $75 to $150 — to help defray the costs of the instructor’s expenses and honorarium.